Week-by-week guide to pregnancy

-You have an extra organ in your body that wasn't there 14 weeks ago, and that's the placenta.
-The placenta is pancake shaped – the word placenta means 'flat cake' in Latin.
-It's full of blood and pumps out nutrients, oxygen and hormones, while removing waste products such as carbon dioxide.
+The placenta is full of blood and pumps out nutrients, oxygen and hormones, while removing waste products such as carbon dioxide.
 The placenta is firmly attached to your womb and links up with your baby through the umbilical cord.

-Your blood and the baby's blood come into close contact in the placenta – but they won't ever mix.
+Your blood and the baby's blood come into close contact in the placenta, but they do not mix.
 That's because you might be different blood groups, and mixing them up could be dangerous.

-Your body's thought of everything!
+You may notice some yellow stains in your bra – this is probably colostrum, which is the first milk you will produce.
 Ask the doctor or midwife to have a look if you're worried about any changes.
-Don't be embarrassed – they've seen breasts before!

 - pains on the side of your belly, caused by your expanding womb (known as 'round ligament pains')